The season of 2015-16 was arguably the most dramatic in the history of football in the Scottish capital of Edinburgh.

 Meanwhile, semi-professional outfit Edinburgh City became the first club to gain full League status through the newly established play-off system.
 Again, the decider was a late goal, a penalty that did for tenacious East Stirling.

-So, for 2016-17 at least, Edinburgh has three representatives in the top four divisions.
+So, from 2016-17 on, Edinburgh has three representatives in the top four divisions.

 As concerns the Premiership, least one – and usually both – of city’s twin rivals of Hearts and Hibs had enjoyed top-tier status for 124 years until 2014.
 Both teams were relegated, Hearts punished with a 15-point deduction for entering administration.